joshmiller17/venntbot/README.md

   - who/target/attacker: the human-readable string referring to an entity, equivalent to `entity.display_name()`
   - ent: the entity object for a player or enemy, equivalent to `db.find(who)`
   - *_ent: the object for a named entity, e.g. target_ent
+- Data conventions:
+  - Stats are in ALL_CAPS (ACC, VIM, HP) and get converted immediately
+  - Entity names are unchanged
+  - Effect descriptions are in lower_case and get converted immediately